TousifMir/crud-operations-angular-6/README.md

 Working REST full web services/APIs have been used http://dummy.restapiexample.com/

-We have used angular-6-datatable(Data Table) https://www.npmjs.com/package/angular-6-datatable
+We have used angular-6-datatable plugin(Data Table) https://www.npmjs.com/package/angular-6-datatable

-We have used ngx-toastr(For Success/Error Messages)	https://www.npmjs.com/package/ngx-toastr
+We have used ngx-toastr plugin(For Success/Error Messages)	https://www.npmjs.com/package/ngx-toastr

 # AngularCrudOperations